THE PILGRIMAGE, summarized.

-A few months ago, over the course of several weeks, I felt this extremely persistent message that I was supposed to be traveling the country.
+In the late spring of 2018, over the course of several weeks, I felt this extremely persistent message that I was supposed to be traveling the country.
 I knew it wasn’t meant to be a vacation.
 I knew it was Spirit calling me and I knew that it had something to do with my soul’s growth and purpose.
-In my book, when Spirit calls, the appropriate answer is always yes.
-So that’s what I said!
-And just so I wouldn’t back out, I gave notice to my employers and announced it on Facebook.
+When it’s Spirit calling, how can I help but say yes?

 What was I supposed to do on this journey?
 (I knew it wasn’t a trip; it was a journey.
 There is a profound difference.)
 I decided I would be communing with nature, visiting sacred sites, offering prayers at “the wounded places,” and writing about the experience.
-I would visit friends along the way.
 I knew it my heart this would be a sacred journey.
 I began to realize it would be a pilgrimage.

-On August 22, 2018, I began this journey.
-It is already so much more profound than I expected.
-There is a definitely a strong inner component to the outer journey.
-And the inner journey is very rich.
-(To get a brief glimpse, read https://www.cynthiagreb.com/the-peace-and-power-of-pilgrimage/ ) I will be posting updates on my blog on a regular basis.
+The journey began August 22, 2018.
+It turned out to be so much more profound than I expected.
+There was definitely a strong inner component to the outer journey.
+And the inner journey has been very rich.
+(To get a brief glimpse, read The Peace, Power and Challenges of Pilgrimage)